ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - direct arterio-venous shunts without embedded capillaries

-- other pathogenetic mechanisms besides paradoxical embolism:
+- additional pathogenetic mechanisms besides paradoxical embolism include:

-- polycythemia with hyperviscous syndrome
+- polycythemia with hyperviscosity syndrome

 - hypoxia

-- polycythemia with hyperviscous syndrome
+- polycythemia with hyperviscosity syndrome

 - patent foramen ovale (PFO)